Cyriel Dessers: Cremonese

 On 10 August 2022, Dessers signed for Italian club Cremonese.
 Dessers scored seven goals for Cremonese in 29 matches.
 Cremonese finished 19th in the Serie A table and were relegated to Serie B.

 Rangers

 2023–24 season

 On 6 July 2023, Dessers joined Scottish Premiership club Rangers for an undisclosed fee.
 He made his debut for the club on 5 August 2023, starting in a 1–0 defeat away to Kilmarnock.
 Four days later, Dessers scored his first goal for Rangers, against Swiss club Servette in a Champions League qualifying tie.

 On 21 April 2024 Dessers scored twice against Heart of Midlothian to send Rangers to the final of the Scottish Cup.

 Following this Dessers scored another winning goal against St Mirren.
 Dessers' performances were praised by his manager Philippe Clement.
 Following this game Dessers scored his 21st goal of the season in an away match against Celtic.
-Dessers 22nd goal of the season came from a header against Dundee at Ibrox stadium with the assist for the goal from team mate Todd Cantwell.
+Dessers 22nd goal of the season came from a header against Dundee at Ibrox stadium with the assist for the goal from teammate Todd Cantwell.